-The HUD-VASH voucher must have an initial search term of 120 days, which is the same as the initial search term required by this Administrative Plan.
-See Section 7.2 for the policies regarding initial voucher term length and term extensions and suspensions.
-See also Section 9 regarding inspections.
 The BHA may pre-inspect available HUD VASH units that veterans may be interested in leasing with a HUD VASH tenant based voucher in order to maintain a pool of eligible units.
 If a HUD VASH family selects a unit that passed an HQS inspection (without intervening occupancy) within 90 days of the RFTA the unit may be approved as long as it meets all other conditions under 24 C.F.R.
 982.305.
+See also Section 9 regarding inspections.

-A. HUD VASH Exception Payment Standard
+B. HUD VASH Exception Payment Standard